Holding Property Owners Accountable for Hazards on Their Premises – Fort Worth Premises Liability Lawyers

 - Other injuries on the property of another

 Our Tarrant County law firm represents the victims of careless or indifferent property owners who endanger public safety.
 Generally, we use a contingency fee arrangement when representing clients in these cases, which means we do not get attorney fees unless we obtain a recovery for our clients.
 If you have been injured by an unsafe condition or accident on the premises of another individual, business, or government entity, I can review your situation and evaluate your case.
-The Fulgham Law Firm has recovered millions of dollars for our clients in Tarrant County and the cities of Dallas, Fort Worth, Arlington, Bedford, Benbrook, Colleyville, Euless, Grand Prairie, Grapevine, Halton, Hurst, Keller, Mansfield, North Richland Hills, Saginaw, Watauga, as well as other smaller incorporated and unincorporated cities throughout Tarrant County.
+The Fulgham Hampton Law Group assists clients in Tarrant County and the cities of Dallas, Fort Worth, Arlington, Bedford, Benbrook, Colleyville, Euless, Grand Prairie, Grapevine, Halton, Hurst, Keller, Mansfield, North Richland Hills, Saginaw, Watauga, as well as other smaller incorporated and unincorporated cities throughout Tarrant County.
 We invite you to contact us today at (817) 697-4400 for a free case evaluation.